xzyu02/algorithm-notes/README.md

 To find those questions, access this [link](https://leetcode.com/problemset/all/) and search the question number listed below.

-(In progress) Each Topic has been seperated into two parts:
+(In progress) Questions has been seperated into 3 types:
-- Classical Questions: Sorted by difficulty and topics to learn.
-Beginners should follow this category.
+- **Bold** Questions: Clssical Question to practice for each category.
-- Additional Questions: Sorted by Question Number, recommend working on this after finished classical questions.
+- Normal Questions: Additional Question for more practices.
+- *Italic* Questions: Not suggested questions.

 Completed:
 * [Data Structures](#data-structure)